lynnfaraday/aresmush.com/_root/tutorials/config/weather.md

 ## climate_for_area and default_climate

 The weather system lets you configure a climate for each room **area**.
 You can use 'none' to disable the weather system for an area.

-For all areas that are not specified, the weather system will use the `default_climate`.
+If the climate for an area is not specified, the weather system will look at the area's parent, and it's parent's parent, and so on until it finds a climate.
+If all else fails, it will use the `default_climate`.

 For example, the following config will use the polar climate for the North area and disable weather in the offstage area.
 Any other areas will use the temperate climate.